6 Essential Things to Teach An 8-Week-Old-Puppy

 Desensitizing occurs by creating a positive association with new objects or situations.
 In my online course, we do this by teaching the “Bump It” game.
 We start by training the puppy to bump your hand and giving a treat.

 Once your puppy has mastered bumping your hand on cue, you can use this game to introduce other new items like the collar, harness, or leash.

-Because you will need the collar or harness and leash right away for potty trips outside and other training, this should be one of the first skills you work on with your puppy before you attempt leash training.
+Because you will need the collar or harness and leash right away for potty trips outside and other training, this should be one of the first skills you work on before you attempt leash training a puppy.